circlefin/w3s-entity-secret-sample-code/README.md

 **Note**: Make sure to install related libraries for encryption before using the sample code.
 For Python sample code please first `pip install pycryptodome`.

-**Note**: Store the generated entity secret in a secure location rather than directly embedding it within the code.
-Please store the entity secret carefully by yourself, as the entity secret is required for critical API requests and Circle does not store the information.
+**Note**: By running the sample code you will get a hex-encoded entity secret, please store the information carefully by yourself, as it is required for critical API requests and Circle does not store the information.

-**Note**: To prevent replay attacks, we may block API requests appending the same entity secret ciphertext.
-By using the provided sample code you can generate a distinct entity secret ciphertext in each execution, please make sure to use this entity secret ciphertext as a variable in your API requests.
+**Note**: Please refrain from directly embedding the hex-encoded entity secret within the code.